meowosaurus/aa-simplewiki/README.md

 ### Current Features

-* Create custom wiki menus with icons
+* Create custom wiki pages with different subsections
+* Add an icon next to a menu or a subsection
-* Create custom wiki pages with icons
+* Edit pages on the admin panel with HTML.

 ### ToDo: